dbdesign-students-spring2024/6-mongodb-analysis-anyuchenn/README.md

-### 3. choose two hosts (by reffering to their host_id values) who are superhosts (available in the host_is_superhost field), and show all of the listings offered by both of the two hosts
+### 3. Choose two hosts (by reffering to their host_id values) who are superhosts (available in the host_is_superhost field), and show all of the listings offered by both of the two hosts.
 ```
 db.listings.find(
   {